-Inward economic investment: directly and indirectly supportive to jobs in the education sector, a key industry in the County's economy.
-At the point of acquisition there were additional risks arising from tenancy terms and correction of a construction deficiency at the property under warranty; these were outlined in Committee reports and have subsequently been mitigated or resolved through remedial works and novation arrangements.
+Acquisition: Brunswick House Date of Acquisition: 26/07/18 A successful planning application has been made since purchase to relax planning conditions to allow more flexible use of the building outside of university term time, for example for conference use.
 Advisors / Market Research Property Consultants, Carter Jonas, were engaged to appraise the investment opportunity - conducting market research and valuing the property in view of demand, planning conditions, future prospects and condition.
 Legal advisors, Birketts LLP, dealt with the conveyancing and transaction, providing advice on legal issues arising from Property, Construction, Tax, Commercial, Planning and Employment.
 Brunswick House is staffed on a day-to-day basis and marketed by HomesforStudents, who operate 15,000 student rooms across the country with a strong reputation for student experience, welfare and security.
 The property is managed for the Council by Homes for Students who handle all day to day management on a contract running to Liquidity / Exit Strategy There are no plans to sell currently.
 The acquisition was not funded by borrowing; however, if required, the property could be sold.
 There was an active market for the property when it was acquired, and the property market in Cambridgeshire has strong foundations and resilience.
 Should student accommodation become less viable the Council would investigate alternatives such as residential apartments or accommodation for elderly people.

+Acquisition: Brunswick House Date of 26/07/18

+• Acquisition:

 2021.
-Should this contr an alternative manager to continue running Bro student accommodatio would be procured unswick House as If funded by borrowing, why was this required?
-N/A Explanation of why the Statutory Guidance on local Authority Investments and the Prudential Code have not been adhered to N/A Cost Funded by Total Interest Costs Borrowing Annual Income Annual Costs Annual Net Return (£m) (£m) (£m) (£m) (£m) (£m) 39.5 - - 2.4 0.5 1.9 initially initially initially Payback Period Net Income Yield Return on Total Return over 25 Internal Rate of Net Present Value Investment Years Return (Yrs) (%) (%) (£m) (%) (£m) 16.4 4.8 69.6 66.9 4.4 8.3 increasing to 6.1 Additional Current Value Gain (+) / Loss (-) (-) Revenue implications of reported loss / Mitigating action Investment (£m) (£m) (£m) The Council is looking 39.5 N/A Asset has not vet heen valued at market value as this will be done in to establish a sinking 55.5 11/7 A Asset has not yet been valued at market value as this will be done in during the 2019/20 accounts process.
-Council policy means assets fund with at least 1% are not revalued until the year after acquisition.
+Should this contract not be renewed

+an alternative manage would be procured

+to continue running Br

+student accommodation n.

+If funded by N/A Explanation of why N/A

+borrowing, why was the Statutory

+this required?
+Guidance on local

+Authority

+Investments and the

+Prudential Code have

+not been adhered to

+Cost Funded by Total Interest Costs Annual Income Annual Costs Annual Net Return

+(C) Borrowing /c) (6) (6) (6)

+(£m) (£m) (£m) (£m) (£m) (£m)

+39.5 - - 2.4 0.5 1.9

+Payback Period Net Income Yield Return on initially Total Return over 25 initially Internal Rate of initially Net Present Value

+Payback Periou Net income field Investment Years Return Net Present value

+(Yrs) (%) (%) (£m) (%) (£m)

+16.4 4.8 69.6 66.9 4.4 8.3

+10.4 increasing to 6.1 03.0 00.9 4.4 0.5

+Additional Current Value Gain (+) / Loss (-) Revenue implications of of reported loss / Mitiga nting action

+Investment 34(1) 2000() The state of the s

+(£m) (£m) (£m)

+The Council is looking 30.2 -9.3 The reported loss arise s partly from the tempo rary impact of new

+to establish a sinking the immediate area, plu •